pact-foundation/pact-jvm/pact-jvm-provider-maven/README.md

 You can now execute `mvn au.com.dius:pact-jvm-provider-maven_2.11:publish` to publish the pact files.

 _NOTE:_ The pact broker requires a version for all published pacts.
-The `publish` task will use the version of the project by default by can be overwritten with the `projectVersion` property.
+The `publish` task will use the version of the project by default, but can be overwritten with the `projectVersion` property.
 Make sure you have set one otherwise the broker will reject the pact files.